jefelino/jefelino.github.io/index.md

 # blurb

 I'm a philosopher at [USC](https://dornsife.usc.edu/phil/).
 I work on a lot of different topics.
-I started out in metaphysics and logic, and nowadays I do a lot of work in formal epistemology, decision theory, and ethics.
-I'm also very interested in philosophy of science, philosophy of mathematics, and philosophy of religion.
+I started out in metaphysics, logic, and philosophy of science.
+Nowadays I do a lot of work in formal epistemology, decision theory, and ethics.
+I'm also very interested in philosophy of mathematics and philosophy of religion.

-I am also the Director of Graduate Studies for the USC School of Philosophy.
+I am the Director of Graduate Studies for the USC School of Philosophy.

 *   [Here's my CV](cv.pdf)
 *   [Here are my publications](https://philpeople.org/profiles/jeffrey-sanford-russell)